jlbali/spark_tests/README.md

 Directly open the project with the Pipfile present, it will interpret it correctly as a Pipenv project.
 Do not use "New Project".

+If PyCharm asks for an interpreter in a yellow sign, mark use Pipenv interpreter.

 Issues: